 Regular rain boots won’t cut it, either, for pouring concrete.
 You really should invest in a pair that will last and not break down from the chemicals of wet concrete.
 Look for a industry approved boot that has the safety tags right on the boot.

 You will see the difference between a normal pair of rain boots compared to a proper industry-approved pair of steel-toed rubber boots, because of the quality and safety tags.
 They will also be steel-toed with a heavy duty rubber sole and possible steel shank, and be a lot taller.

 Because of the extra height, I found that while pouring concrete everyday it can start to cause chaffing from the rim of the boot rubbing the skin on the shins.
 Folding down the tops of the boot and wearing a tall sock helped with that discomfort.
 Also, taking out the factory insole and adding an aftermarket one will make a huge difference for the comfort of your feet, if you choose to buy a cheaper pair of boots.

-My recommendations would be the Servus XTP 15’’ PVC Chemical – Resistance Steel-Toe Men’s Work Boot.
+My recommendation for the best work boots for pouring concrete is the Servus XTP 15’’ PVC Chemical – Resistance Steel-Toe Men’s Work Boot.

 Also, I believe that they come in other colours if you want something other then black.
 I wouldn’t look at buying a cheaper boot to save money when working with concrete due to the safety and health issues that can occur.

 Look at it this way – if you pay more for a good boot, chances are that it will last a lot longer.
 Just be sure to properly wash it off after every concrete pour.
 This will put extra money in your pocket because you won’t have to take time off work due to concrete burns on your feet.
 And isn’t more money in the pocket what we all want in the long run.